as-ideas/recruitment-tests-public/frontend/frontend.md

       * Stars
       * Imprint
    * The three pages should be navigable and it should be a single page website
-   * Use some CSS-Styling for the menu and use a logo for the site
+   * Use some CSS-Styling for the menu and use a logo of your choice for the site
-      * You can use one of the images from https://happy-stars.herokuapp.com/
    * BONUS: The current site is highlighted in the menu

 ## Task 3 - Loading Data from a REST-Service

-   * Display all Univeres and Stars from the Webservice https://happy-stars.herokuapp.com/
+   * Display all Univeres and Stars provided by the mock server
    * A simple table on the "universes"-site for displaying all universes
    * A simple table on the "stars"-site for displaying all the stars
    * HINT: A simple table means a simple representation, just displaying the infos